 Too much order

 Germans love order, everywhere, anytime.
 Everything should be structured and well-thought-out.
-In fact, there is Hausordnung (house rules), Schulordung (school rules), Arbeitsordnung (work rules), Strassenverkehrsordnung (traffic rules), Sozialordnung (social order) and Öffentliche Ordnung(public order) and so the list goes on.
-Follow all these rules can only german, foreigners they drive crazy.
+In fact, there is Hausordnung (house rules), Schulordung (school rules), Arbeitsordnung (work rules), Strassenverkehrsordnung (traffic rules), Sozialordnung (social order), and Öffentliche Ordnung(public order), and so the list goes on.

 If you fail to pass the MPA, the authorities will automatically revoke your license.
 And good luck trying to get it back – it can take years (of therapy) before you pass the annual MPAs.

-Another rule is that you can only paint your house accordingly to defined by government color, it might be not your favorite color.
+Another rule is that you can only paint your house according to defined by government color, and it might not be your favorite color.